Athens Survival Guide Banner

 From Athens take the Green-line metro to Pireaus.
 You can also take the train from the airport to Monastiraki and change there for the Green-line to Pireaus.
 You can also take the Proastaos (Suburban Rail) from the airport to Pireaus but you have to change for the Pireaus line or you may end up in Corinth.
 You can also connect to the Green line at Neraziotissa: See the Metro Map

 Budget travelers should stay in hotels within walking distance of the metro in Athens.
-For Hotels in Pireaus that are convenient to the ferries see the lower section of www.hotelsofgreece.com/athens or go to Pireaus Hotels
+For Hotels in Pireaus that are convenient to the ferries see Athens Coast and Suburb Hotels or go to Pireaus Hotels

-If you plan to book hotels without a travel agency you can find them by price, location, popularity etc by using Matt's Hotel Booking Search and if you are looking for cheap rooms, apartments and inexpensive hotels go to www.hotelsofgreece.com and for each island they are in the white section.
-But book ferry tickets first, not hotels first.
+If you plan to book hotels without a travel agency you can find them by price, location, popularity etc by using Matt's Hotel Booking Search and if you are looking for cheap rooms, apartments and inexpensive hotels go to www.hotelsofgreece.com and for each island they are in the white section or the 2-star section.
+But book ferry tickets first, not hotels first if you are going to more than one island or traveling during popular times to popular islands, or traveling anytime to unpopular islands that may not have a ferry every day..

 For Bus Schedules, train schedules and other practical information see Athens Practical Information